carpentries-incubator/high-dimensional-stats-r/episodes/03-regression-regularisation.md

 > >    fit_lasso <- glmnet(x = methyl_mat, y = age, alpha = 1)
 > >    ~~~
 > >    {: .language-r}
 > > 2.
-When `xvar = "lambda", the x-axis represents increasing model sparsity
+When `xvar = "lambda"`, the x-axis represents increasing model sparsity
 > >    from left to right, because increasing lambda increases the penalty added
 > >    to the coefficients.
 When we instead plot the L1 norm on the x-axis,
-> >    the x-axis, because increasing L1 norm means that we are allowing our
+> >    increasing L1 norm means that we are allowing our
 > >    coefficients to take on increasingly large values.
 > >    <img src="../fig/rmd-03-plotlas-1.png" title="plot of chunk plotlas" alt="plot of chunk plotlas" width="720" style="display: block; margin: auto;" />
 > > 3.
-The paths tend to go to exactly zero much more.
+The paths tend to go to exactly zero much more when sparsity increases when we use a LASSO model.
+> >    In the ridge case, the paths tend towards zero but less commonly reach exactly zero.
 > >
 > {: .solution}
 {: .challenge}